 “Shh.”
 The stranger standing over her body put a finger up to his lips.

 I drew another breath and he was on me so fast I didn’t see it coming.

-His hand clamped over my mouth.
 “Be quiet, Marti,” he whispered.
 “Trust me, you don’t want to wake the neighbors.”

-He must have felt it because he jumped, taking me with him, and ran toward the bathroom.
+He must have felt it, because he jumped, taking me with him, and ran toward the bathroom.

 “Don’t scream.
-Your father sent me,” he said as shoved me into the bathroom and shut the door.
+Your father sent me,” he said as he shoved me into the bathroom and shut the door.

 My mouth hung open as two things occurred to me at once: whoever the guy was, he was gorgeous… and pee was dripping down my leg.